-Here in part two of our ‘Deep Dive into Consulting’ series Aideen Murphy, Partner with Barden and expert in practice and tax careers, takes a closer look at risk advisory.
+Here in part two of our ‘Deep Dive into Consulting’ series Aoibhín Byrne, Expert Recruiter in Tax, Treasury and Practice Careers with our Dublin team, takes a closer look at risk advisory.

 In a corporate landscape of increased regulation and demand for transparency, assessing, minimising and effectively managing risk is pivotal to business success.
 Failure to comply with regulations can result in hefty sanctions and legal action from regulators, as well as a tarnished brand reputation and public humiliation.

 Over the past couple of years, we have seen advisory firms significantly increase the size of their risk consulting teams; a reflection of the growing need for their services in the market.